-Activity Movement Urban Form Activity A combination of medium to high density residential development either separate or in combination with small scale commercial development which cannot exceed one third of the residential development.
-Movement Urban Form Where combined development occurs, it should be the commercial (showroom type) at street level fronting Albany Highway with glass frontages.
-Buildings must be set back 3 metres with landscaping off-street parking, some of which may be shared between the commercial and residential uses.

-f) East Victoria P ark Gateway Shopping Area - District Centre Zone Activity Movement Urban Form The area is to be consolidated into a 'gateway' shopping node serving regional and local populations.
-The existing strip form of development will be maintained and enhanced by encouraging continuous shop fronts and awnings or verandas - especially fronting Albany Highway.
-There is no set back fronting Albany Highway but buildings must be set back from Shepperton Road.
+o, , ,

+Activity Movement Urban Form

+A combination of medium to Where combined

+high density residential development occurs, it

+development either separate should be the commercial

+or in combination with small (showroom type) at street

+scale commercial level fronting Albany

+development which cannot Highway with glass

+exceed one third of the frontages.
+Buildings must be

+residential development. set back 3 metres with

+landscaping off-street

+parking, some of which may

+be shared between the

+commercial and residential

+uses.

+f) East Victoria Park Gateway Shopping Area - District Centre Zone

+Activity Movement Urban Form

+The area is to be The existing strip form of

+consolidated into a development will be

+'gateway' shopping node maintained and enhanced

+serving regional and local by encouraging continuous

+populations. shop fronts and awnings or

+verandas - especially

+fronting Albany Highway.

+There is no set back fronting

+Albany Highway but

+buildings must be set back

+from Shepperton Road.